senarvi/senarvi.github.io/_posts/2016-12-15-kaldi-lattices.md

 Now the output starts with two transitions that produce the `<eps>` token.
 It is a special token meaning that there is no word on this arc.
 The arcs correspond to the silence at the beginning of the utterance.
-The transition IDs on each arc correspond to the words:
+The transition IDs on the other arcs correspond to the words:

 ```
 1-1417560